FOSSEE/Website-Docs/Critical-analysis-FOSSEE-websites.rst

     `*http://bootsnipp.com/snippets/W7gNz* <http://bootsnipp.com/snippets/W7gNz>`__

-a.
+   d.
 Payment interface to be tested.

-1. Scilab Toolbox Interface
+4. Scilab Toolbox Interface

    a.
 Currently, this content is added as static HTML.
 An interface to
           be developed which will take data as input and render it to the decided format.
 The parameters to be given by scilab team.

-2. Scilab on cloud
+5. Scilab on cloud

    a.
 Currently the Categories loaded are written static.
 For future
           scope this should also be loaded dynamically from the